 The mission of the TOPPERs Awards is to enhance resiliency and readiness of US Soldiers, Family Members and Civilians by:

-Recognizing outstanding achievement in the Entertainment field programs;
+Recognizing outstanding achievement in Army Entertainment field programs;

 Providing educational and theater training to staff and volunteer participants;